How do I apply to join a volunteer project in South Africa?

 What's the weather like?

-Great!
-Average day temperatures in summer range from a minimum of 15°C (59F) to a maximum of 28°C (82F).
-In winter, average day temperatures are 19°C to 23°C (66F to 73F).
+Average day temperatures in summer are about 28°C (82°F), with peaks of 35 to 40°C (95 to 104°F).
+In winter, average day temperatures are about 20°C (68°F).
 Cape Town winters tend to see more rain, but there are still plenty of sunny days with clear blue skies.
 Winter in Mpumalanga and Limpopo is dry and cold at night but sunny and warm in the day, perfect for spotting game because the vegetation is low and game is forced to drink at waterholes.

 South Africa is in the southern hemisphere, so it’s summer here when it’s winter up north.